etinaude/340/A3/a3Answers.md

 ### 1k

+If the inode was not already in memory it would need to be loaded.
+If blocks outside the inode were already in memory they wouldn't need to be loaded so this needs to be specified.
+Essentially each assumption shows what will need to be loaded or not, and without the assumptions there could be a range of different answers or not enough information to form a full answer.

-## Question 2 7
+## Question 2 - Done

-Intel core i5-10120u
+**Intel core i5-10210u**

 Nearly all 64bit processors are backwards compatible with 32bit addresses.
-This is because many programs don't need to use the whole 32-bit address space, let alone th 64-bit one.
+This is because many programs don't need to use the whole 32-bit address space, let alone the 64-bit one.

 They need to be reprogrammed to take advantage of the full 64-bit address space this is especially relevant for operating systems, which needs to allocate virtual to real addresses.

 ## Question 3 3

-16GB
+**16GB**

 8KB
 1MB